 The influence of the AE-1 is unmistakable.
 The FE weighs exactly as much (590 grams) as the AE-1 and is one millimeter wider and one and a half millimeters taller than the Canon.
 On a spec-sheet there is very little to separate the two and the FE did not bring anything revolutionary to the table like the Canon had done.
 Nikon also adopted the concept of seeking to simplify construction and partially automate assembly ("Value Engineering" in Nikon-parlance).
 But Nikon was not just making a Canon clone, they positioned the FE as a true enthusiast SLR (just as the EL2 had been) versus the more consumer-oriented AE-1.
 This was evident in its 25% price premium over the AE-1.
 To go along with its more solid construction, the FE also had the following features that the AE-1 lacked:

 For a moment, let's take a closer look at the relationship of the FE versus the EL2, which was released in May 1977 along with the FM.
 The EL2 was basically a stop-gap measure until Nikon could get the FE into production.
 The two shared the same IC (integrated circuit), viewfinder layout, and exposure meter.
 Although the EL2 was available until 1980, from the time that the FE debuted in April of 1978, EL2 sales declined precipitously.
 It's not hard to see why, as the FE could do virtually everything the EL2 could and with almost 200 grams (7 oz) less weight.
 The FE had lower power consumption and used the more economical and common SR44 (357) batteries versus the 544 silver-oxide or PX28L lithium cell that the EL2 required.
 True, there was no longer a dedicated mirror lock up (MLU) control, but the FE would pre-fire the mirror if you used the self-timer, so that was not too much of a loss.
-It was only with lenses that protruded into the mirror box that the EL2 held the advantage (the 6mm/5.6 Fisheye & OP 10mm/5.6 being the only two Nikkor lenses that did so).
+It was only with lenses that protruded into the mirror box that the EL2 held the advantage (the 6mm/5.6 Fisheye, OP 10mm/5.6 and the 2.1cm f/4 Nikkor-O with serial #s above 225xxx being the only Nikkor lenses that required this that could be mounted on an EL2 or any other Nikkormat, for that matter).
 The FE shared the same flip-up AI (Automatic Aperture Indexing) tab as the EL2 that allowed the mounting of older non-AI Nikkor Lenses, a feature that would be dropped from its successor, the FE2, and all future amateur Nikons aside from the Df DSLR.
 The FE was the first enthusiast Nikon body to be made available with interchangeable focusing screens, as mentioned above, something neither the EL2 nor the FM offered.

 As far as the influence of the FE on subsequent Nikons, it, in tandem with the FM, was the basis for all succeeding enthusiast manual focus Nikon bodies (FM2(N), FE2, & FA) culminating in the ultimate MF Nikon enthusiast SLR, the limited-run FM3A of 2001.
 The FM3A is a combination of FE2 and FM2(N), leaning more to the FE2 side.
 (Think FE2 with a full set of backup mechanical speeds to go along with its standard stepless range of electronic speeds.)
 This family history of a quarter of a century is impressive, particularly in the face of the bottom falling out of the MF SLR market by the mid-1980s with the introduction of the first decent auto focus SLRs.